OliHeamon/TidesOfTime/README.md

 View the full license [here](LICENSE.txt).

-Do not post the any compiled copies of this work on Steam, modified or not.
+Do not post any compiled copies of this work on Steam, modified or not.